zongou/packages/README.md

 # packages
-store comipled packages, mostly for debian and termux
+store compiled packages, mostly for debian and termux